Loch Ard (ship): Surviving artefacts

-Loch Ards cargo included various luxury goods, including a grand piano which later washed up in the Gorge, and a large decorative porcelain peacock made by Minton in England, intended to be displayed in the Melbourne International Exhibition in 1880.
+Loch Ards cargo included various luxury goods, including a grand piano which later washed up in the Gorge, and a large decorative porcelain peacock made by Mintons in England, intended to be displayed in the Melbourne International Exhibition in 1880.
 The peacock was recovered intact and was eventually able to be displayed a century later for the Victoria Pavilion at the Brisbane 1988 World Exposition.
 It is now on display at the Flagstaff Hill Maritime Museum in Warrnambool, Victoria, along with other relics of the wreck.

 Also recovered was a unique Georgian pocket watch, made in 1814 by the Belfast watchmaker James McCabe, reputedly for Dublin Corporation to present to King George IV in 1814.
 It was found in the waistband of Eva Carmichael's elder sister Rebecca, whose body was among those recovered and buried after the shipwreck.
 Eva returned to Ireland, and in 1884 married a Thomas Townsend, to whom she gave the watch.
 The watch remained with their heirs until October 2011, when their grandson auctioned it in Australia.
 Flagstaff Hill Maritime Museum had the watch designated an "item of national significance", thereby securing federal government funding to buy the watch for the museum.